mapbender/mapbender-documentation/de/bundles/Mapbender/CoreBundle/elements/digitizer.rst

                                                    mandatorytitle: Please chose a type! # define a text that will be displayed if the field is not set.

-Definition of a file upload field
+Definition von Feldern für den Dateiupload

 .. code-block:: yaml